Quetiapine, 25 mg 60 pcs

 – Hypersensitivity to any component of the drug.

-– Co-use with cytochrome P450 inhibitors, such as antifungal drugs of azole group, erythromycin, clarithromycin and nefazodone, as well as HIV protease inhibitors.
+– Concomitant use with cytochrome P450 inhibitors, such as azole antifungals, erythromycin, clarithromycin and nefazodone, as well as HIV protease inhibitors.

-– Children under 18 years of age (efficacy and safety not established).
+– Children under 18 years of age (efficacy and safety have not been established).

 – Lactose intolerance, lactase deficiency, glucose-galactose malabsorption.

-In patients with cardiovascular and cerebrovascular disease or other conditions predisposing to arterial hypotension, advanced age, hepatic impairment, history of seizures, risk of stroke and aspiration pneumonia.
+In patients with cardiovascular and cerebrovascular diseases or other conditions predisposing to arterial hypotension, advanced age, liver failure, a history of seizures, the risk of stroke and aspiration pneumonia.

-The most common side effects of quetiapine (>10%) are drowsiness, dizziness, dry mouth, withdrawal syndrome, increased triglyceride concentration, increased total cholesterol concentration (mainly low-density lipoprotein cholesterol – LDL), decreased high-density lipoprotein cholesterol (HDL) concentration, increased body weight, decreased hemoglobin concentration, and extrapyramidal symptoms.
+The most common side effects of quetiapine (>10%) are drowsiness, dizziness, dry mouth, withdrawal syndrome, increased triglyceride concentrations, increased total cholesterol concentrations (mainly low-density lipoprotein cholesterol – LDL), decreased high-density lipoprotein cholesterol (HDL) concentrations, weight gain, decreased hemoglobin concentrations and extrapyramidal symptoms.

 Very common (>1/10)